-V. G. Allfrey, F. H. Allen, Jr., A. G. Bearn, D. Bennett, J. L. Biedler (SKD), E. A. Boyse (SKD), L. F. Cavalieri (SKD), R. S. K. Chaganti, B. S. Danes, J. L. German III, Z. Harsanyi, T. J. Kindt, S. D. Litwin, L. J. Old (SKD), D. R. Pollard, T. C. Rodman, P. Rubinstein, S. Silagi, M. Siniscalco, J. L. Sirlin, J. Wrathall
+V. G. Allfrey, F. H. Allen, Jr., A. G. Bearn, D. Bennett, J. L. Biedler (SKD), E. A. Boyse (SKD), L. F. Cavalieri (SKD), H. Cleve, B. S. Danes, J. L. German III, Z. Harsanyi, T. J. Kindt, S. D. Litwin, L. J. Old (SKD), D. R. Pollard, T. C. Rodman, S. Silagi, J. L. Sirlin

-Z. Harsanyi, Department of Microbiology, Room B-406, Medical College
+H. Cleve, Division of Human Genetics, Department of Medicine, Room F-202, Medical College

 Academic and research training is available chiefly in the following areas: cytogenetics, developmental genetics, genetics and cell differentiation, human biochemical genetics, human somatic cell genetics, immunogenetics, microbial genetics, and nucleic acid biochemistry.
 The faculty includes members of the preclinical and clinical departments of the Medical College and faculty members of the Sloan-Kettering Division; a unique opportunity for integrating the study of genetics with other biological and medical interests is thus provided.
-Within broad limits, students pursue their own programs according to particular interests.
+Within broad limits, each student pursues his own program according to his particular interests.

 The usual prerequisites for admission to graduate study for an advanced degree in genetics are: undergraduate work in chemistry or biology, and courses in general genetics, general chemistry, organic chemistry, general biology, general physics, and mathematics through calculus.
 Applicants are required to present Graduate Record Examinations scores in the Aptitude Tests and in the Advanced Test in Chemistry or Biology.

-Courses generally required of genetics majors are those numbered 1 through 5 below, and General Biochemistry and Microscopic Anatomy given by the Fields of Biochemistry and of Biological Structure and Cell Biology, respectively.
-Other courses appropriate for students in genetics include those numbered 6 through 10 and Molecular Genetics and Advanced Virology offered by the Biochemistry Unit of the Sloan-Kettering Division and by the Field of Microbiology, respectively.
-Students minoring in genetics are required to take two semesters of the Genetics Seminar and one additional course from the following: Advanced Genetics, Advanced Microbial Genetics, or Genetic and Biochemical Correlates of Development.
-A limited period of work in the laboratory of the minor sponsor is recommended.
+Courses generally required of genetics majors are those numbered 1 through 3 below, and General Biochemistry and Microscopic Anatomy given by the Fields of Biochemistry and of Biological Structure and Cell Biology, respectively.
+Other courses appropriate for students in genetics include those numbered 4 through 6 and Molecular Genetics and Advanced Virology offered by the Biochemistry Unit of the Sloan-Kettering Division and by the Field of Microbiology, respectively.

+Students minoring in genetics are required to take four semesters of the genetics seminar.
+A limited period of work in the laboratory of the minor sponsor is encouraged.

-Requirements for foreign language are at the discretion of the student's Special Committee, although the field recommends a reading knowledge of French or German.
+Requirements for foreign language are at the discretion of the student's Special Committee, although the Field recommends a reading knowledge of French or German.

-The field requires an oral qualifying examination at the end of the first year of residence, that the admission to candidacy examination be taken at the end of the second year of graduate work, and that the written portion consist of two parts: (1) a research proposal defining the candidate's prospective thesis work and (2) answers written over a period of two weeks to general questions submitted by a committee of the field.
+The Field requires an oral qualifying examination at the end of the first year of residence, that the admission to candidacy examination be taken at the end of the second year of graduate work, and that the written portion consist of two parts: (1) a research proposal defining the candidate's prospective thesis work and (2) answers written over a period of two weeks to general questions submitted by a committee of the field.
 The oral examination will include discussion of the specific research proposal and general biological topics.

-- V. G. Allfrey: cell nucleus chemistry; chromosomal proteins; genetic control - F. H. Allen, Jr.: immunogenetics and blood group serology - A. G. Bearn: biochemical and somatic cell genetics of man - D. Bennett: mammalian developmental genetics; immunogenetics - J. L. Biedler: cytogenetics - E. A. Boyse: mammalian immunogenetics - L. Cavalieri: DNA replication in bacteria and bacteriophage - R. Chaganti: human genetics; cell genetics - B. S. Danes: somatic cell genetics (with particular emphasis on human genetic metabolic errors) - J. L. German: mammalian cell genetics and cytogenetics - Z. Harsanyi: biochemical genetics of microorganisms - T. J. Kindt: genetic control of immunoglobulin structure - S. D. Litwin: genetics of immunoglobulins and serum proteins - L. J. Old: tumor immunovirology - D. R. Pollard: mammalian developmental genetics and teratology - T. C. Rodman: cytogenetics with emphasis on mechanisms of genetic control - P. Rubinstein: immunogenetics; histocompatibility; genetics; immunology; immunohematology - S. Silagi: gene action and cellular differentiation in culture - M. Siniscalco: somatic cell genetics - J. Sirlin: molecular biology of brain function J. Wrathall: gene regulation in cultured mammalian cells
+- V. G. Allfrey: cell nucleus chemistry; chromosomal proteins; genetic control - F. H. Allen, Jr.: immunogenetics and blood group serology - A. G. Bearn: biochemical and somatic cell genetics of man - D. Bennett: mammalian developmental genetics, immunogenetics - J. L. Biedler: cytogenetics - E. A. Boyse: mammalian immunogenetics - L. Cavalieri: DNA replication in bacteria and bacteriophage - H. Cleve: human biochemical genetics, genetic variability of serum proteins, enzymes, and membrane proteins - B. S. Danes: somatic cell genetics (with particular emphasis on human genetic metabolic errors) - J. L. German: mammalian cell genetics and cytogenetics - Z. Harsanyi: biochemical genetics of microorganisms - T. J. Kindt: genetic control of immunoglobulin structure - S. D. Litwin: genetics of immunoglobulins and serum proteins - L. J. Old: tumor immunovirology - D. R. Pollard: mammalian developmental genetics and teratology - T. C. Rodman: cytogenetics with emphasis on mechanisms of genetic control

+- S. Silagi: gene action and cellular differentiation in culture - J. L. Sirlin: molecular biology of brain function